 Breaking a no-contact order

 If you are unable to make any court-ordered payments, request a modification.
 This is better than simply not paying.

 DON’T Make Any Agreements Without Consulting Your Lawyer

 It’s best to keep your attorney informed about any decisions you are thinking about making.
 They can provide further guidance about potential consequences or next steps.

 Divorce is hard, but you will get through this.
 Seek support from family and friends and remember that you are not alone.
 In fact, it is estimated that over 850,000 couples get divorced each year.
 Take the time you need to mourn your marriage, but don’t lose hope for the bright future ahead.

 Omaha Divorce Attorneys

 We are ready to fight for your best interests during your divorce.
-Contact Slowiaczek Albers PC, LLO today to set up a consultation and learn more about what to expect during the divorce process.
+Contact Slowiaczek Albers & Whelan today to set up a consultation and learn more about what to expect during the divorce process.